dead-claudia/es-stdlib-proposals/README.md

 1. Node.js (via [`Buffer`](https://nodejs.org/api/buffer.html)) and the DOM (via [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder)) both provide means to do this.
 1. Some complex string operations (like parsing) are much more efficient to do without the overhead of language strings.
 1. This is useful for passing strings to and from exported methods in WASM and asm.js modules.
 (Most languages deal with strings in UTF-8.)

+## Non-proposals

+These are things I've been asked to promote, but there's reasons why I won't include them in this list.

+- `Array.prototype.shuffle` - The use case isn't general enough to merit being a new global in my opinion, especially considering the pseudo-random number generator complexity you need - most engines' `Math.random` implementations only have up to 128 bits of state, which means [they can only fairly shuffle arrays up to size 34](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Pseudorandom_generators).
+This means that if you have an array of 100 items, a shuffle based on `Math.random` can only generate a **very** small fraction of the possibilities that array really has.
+(You *could* stretch that up to 170 using the [xorshift1024*](https://en.wikipedia.org/wiki/Xorshift#xorshift*) or a few thousand entries with a [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) or related generator, but you'd need hardware cryptographic primitives for anything reliably better.)

+    What really needs to happen is a third party implementation needs to be created that accounts for the fact you need enough PSRNG states to cover every permutation an array could have, and this requires quite a bit of non-trivial code.
+So far, neither [Lodash](https://github.com/lodash/lodash/blob/4.17.10/lodash.js#L6711) nor [Underscore](https://github.com/jashkenas/underscore/blob/master/underscore.js#L397) use an adequate PSRNG to do this, since they defer to `Math.random`.